-If color forecasters are correct, the year ahead will be filled with a purple haze.
+If color forecasters are correct, this year will be filled with a purple haze.

 From housewares to fashion to flowers, expect a heavy dose of bright, eye-popping purple.
 That’s the prediction of the experts at Pantone Color Institute, which recently named “ultra violet” as the Color of 2018.

 This isn’t your basic aubergine or periwinkle or Sacramento Kings’ royal purple.
 Instead, ultra violet — as its name implies — kicks up its intensity as “a dramatically provocative and thoughtful purple shade,” according to the color experts.

 To come up with its annual Color of the Year, Pantone tracks trends in all segments of design, then weighs shades it sees on the upswing against other more nebulous factors such as the mood of the nation.

 “We are living in a time that requires inventiveness and imagination,” said Leatrice Eiseman, executive director of the Pantone Color Institute, in the official announcement.
 “It is this kind of creative inspiration that is indigenous to … ultra violet, a blue-based purple that takes our awareness and potential to a higher level.
 From exploring new technologies and the greater galaxy, to artistic expression and spiritual reflection, intuitive ultra violet lights the way to what is yet to come.”

 Pantone reads many things into this intense hue.
 It “communicates ingenuity, originality and visionary thinking that points to the future,” according to the experts.
 It’s a Prince kind of purple.